dotnet/dotNext/README.md

 * Reduced complexity of `QueuedSynchronizer` class internals
 * Fixed rare concurrency issues when multiple consumers trying to get task result from `ValueTaskCompletionSource`
 * Reduced number of work items submitted by async locks internally
-* Provided `ManualResetCompletionSource.Cleanup` protected virtual method that provides extension point for custom cleanup operations in derived classes
+* Provided `ManualResetCompletionSource.Cleanup` protected virtual method for custom cleanup operations
 * Heavily reduced monitor lock contention that can be caused by `ValueTaskCompletionSource` or `ValueTaskCompletionSource<T>`
 * Updated dependencies